 Tasty, messy and just recently gaining ground in the American market these past few years, several research studies have shown that pomegranates contain strong anti-inflammatory, anti-oxidant, anti-obesity and anti-tumor properties.
 According to researchers, “Many beneficial effects are related to the presence of ellagic acid, flavonoids, anthocyanins, and flavones, which seem to be its most therapeutically beneficial components.”
-Subsequently, pomegranates are being considered valid treatment options for chronic diseases such as cancer, insulin resistance, intestinal inflammation and obesity.
+Subsequently, pomegranates are considered excellent foods to help battle such chronic diseases as cancer, insulin resistance, intestinal inflammation and obesity.
 (8)

 3. Fermented Grapes — May he kiss me with the kisses of his mouth!
 For your love is better than wine.
 (Song of Solomon 1:2)